 What to expect

-But honestly, the recipe is foolproof and delicious.
+Honestly, the recipe is foolproof and delicious.
 Any tweaks are just a bonus.
-And, as always, there are a several variations you can experiment with.
+And, as always, there are several variations you can experiment with.

 I have never met anyone who doesn’t like these dessert bars.
 And they take less than 30 minutes to make, not including chilling time.
 If you’re looking for great recipes that are easy and festive, check this one out.